MoreOutput/RockMUD/README.md

 History:
 RockMUD was spawned out of my love of MUDs and too many late night coffees.

+Doing what I can to keep a test server running at http://lexingtondesigner.com:8000/.
+Client 'terminal' will be addressed soon.

 Goals:
 * Provide a Diku-like MUD experience from within the browser using NodeJS
 * Typography is a feature.